kinojms/obsidian-notes/CSOPESY/I. Interprocess Communication.md

 	- diff processes have diff registers
 	- for loops iterating `i` basically just gets the `i` refreshed/updated not the register
 - VERY FAST
-### Producer-Consumer Problem

-Two variations
-- difference is whether the producer waits or not

-unbounded:
-- producer never waits

-bounded:
-- producer must wait till all consumers are full

 ### Full Buffer
 - just doing a counting of how much data you have in your allocated buffer